ivorscott/go-delve-reload/README.md

 ```

-As seen above, the package involves creating a nested struct and detailing the configuration vars with their associated type and a default value.
-After the nested struct, we use the configuration package to parse the arguments which are either cli flags or environment variables with: conf.Parse(os.Args[1:], "API", &cfg).
+The configuration package requires a nested struct describing the configuration fields.
+Each field has a type and default value supplied in a struct tag.
+To parse the arguments, as environment variables or the command line flags we do: `conf.Parse(os.Args[1:], "API", &cfg)`.
 If there's an error we either reveal usage instructions or throw a fatal error.The next snippet shows the same vars referenced in our compose file with the API namespace:

 ```yaml
 # docker-compose.yml